andrewdimmer/csi-3370-software-project/docs/uml-class-diagrams/middleware02/README.md

 ## Purpose

-This set of packages shall...
+This set of packages shall calculate location and verify proper RFID.

 ## Packages